Ulrich Schmid

 - Peter Robinson and Ulrich Schmid.
 The Asynchronous Bounded-Cycle Model.
 Theoretical Computer Science, 412(40):5580-5601, 2011.
 (Best Paper Award at SSS'08).

-Five additional publications can be found here.
+Five additional publications that I also find interesting can be found here.

 Selected presentations: